python-amazon-mws/python-amazon-mws/docs/source/gettingStarted.rst

 To begin, use your MWS Credentials to instantiate one of the API classes.
 We will use the ``Products`` API for this example.

-Where you store these credentials is up to you, but we recommend pulling them from environment variables:
+Where you store these credentials is up to you, but we recommend using environment variables, like so:

 .. code-block:: python

+    import os
-    import mws
+    from mws import Products

-    products_api = mws.Products(
+    products_api = Products(
         access_key=os.environ["MWS_ACCESS_KEY"],
         secret_key=os.environ["MWS_SECRET_KEY"],
         account_id=os.environ["MWS_ACCOUNT_ID"],
         auth_token=os.environ["MWS_AUTH_TOKEN"],
     )
-    # auth_token is optional, depending on how you have your MWS access set up.
+    # `auth_token` is optional, depending on how you your MWS access is set up.

 Making requests
 ===============